 Women-Owned Online Businesses

-Shopping these brands supports female businesses and helps close the business gender gap.
+Shopping these brands helps empower women and helps close the business gender gap.

 While there’s great progress being made, there continues to be a gap between women-owned businesses and female leadership roles versus their male counterparts.
 In 2019, for example, annual revenue of male-owned businesses was almost 2x higher than of female businesses.
 Studies also indicate that females only represent 29% of senior management.